PAY PER CLICK PPC

 PPC is short for Pay Per Click otherwise referred to in the industry as SEM (Search engine marketing).
 It is a type of digital advertising where advertisers pay each time a user clicks on one of their internet ads.
 It is a fast way of buying website traffic while waiting for your SEO to kick in or push keywords where your SEO is fighting more competitive keywords.
 Search engine marketing is one of the most popular forms of pay per click.
 Adwords, Bing Ads, Facebook, Twitter and Linkedin being the major options.

 AdWords can be an effective and affordable source of leads for small businesses.
-But without the knowledge or experience, many businesses set up and run their AdWords campaigns resulting in high costs and low conversions.
+But without the knowledge many businesses set up and run their Google Ads campaigns resulting in high costs and low conversions.
 Don’t fall victim to what the industry has named the “Google Idiot Tax”.

 BING ADS PPC